Domestic violence: Public support for domestic violence

 Violence on women is sometimes justified by women themselves, for example in Mali 60% of women with no education, just over half of women with a primary education, and fewer than 40% of women with a secondary or higher education believe that husbands have the right to use violence for corrective reasons.
-In Afghanistan instead, 92% of women believe that their husband have the right to use violence.

-Generally, more women acknowledge the existence of domestic violence compared to men; for example 16% of men from Ghana support domestic violence whereas 32% of women support domestic violence.
-Likewise, 52% of Indian women expressed in favor of domestic violence whereas 42% of Indian men expressed in favor.

-Young generations in some countries lowered the acceptance of male-to-female violence, for example in Nigeria where 62.4% of women supported domestic violence in 2003, 45.7% in 2008, and 37.1% in 2013.
+Acceptance of domestic violence has decreased in some countries, for example in Nigeria where 62.4% of women supported domestic violence in 2003, 45.7% in 2008, and 37.1% in 2013.
 However, in some cases the acceptance increased, for example in Zimbabwe where 53% of women justify wife-beating.

 In Nigeria, education, place of residence, wealth index, ethnic affiliation, religious affiliation, women's autonomy in household decision-making, and frequency of listening to the radio or watching television significantly influence women's opinions about domestic violence.
 In the opinion of adolescents aged 15 to 19, 14% of boys in Kazakhstan but 9% of girls believed wife-beating is justified, and in Cambodia, 25% of boys and 42% of girls think it is justified.